This is a sponsored post on PCDN. Please cite PCDN as the source of the posting in your application

-Are you working on tackling inequality?
+Are you working towards a more equal world?
 Do you want to learn from scholars, innovators, activists and social change organisations, and the latest academic research and expert insights on inequalities?
 Are you ready to join forces with a lifelong community of people who are working to build a fairer world?

-Atlantic Fellows for Social and Economic Equity programme
+What is the Atlantic Fellows for Social and Economic Equity programme?

-Both tracks of the Atlantic Fellows for Social and Economic Equity programme are fully-funded.
-For Residential Fellows, the AFSEE programme covers full tuition fees for the MSc Inequalities and Social Science course; travel to and from London at the beginning and end of the active fellowship year; and any visa and immigration-related costs.
-All Residential Fellows will also receive a £23,000 stipend to cover living costs while in London.
+The Residential track of the Atlantic Fellows for Social and Economic Equity programme includes full tuition fees for the MSc in Inequalities and Social Science at LSE, a £19,000 stipend to cover living costs while in London, any necessary travel expenses to in-person modules, and travel to and from London at the beginning and end of the active fellowship, including reimbursement of visa fees.

-We are looking for Fellows who are committed to social change and who have at least seven years of substantive real-world experience in challenging inequalities.
+We are looking for Fellows who are committed to social change and have seven to ten years of substantive real-world experience in challenging inequalities.

-So far, the AFSEE Programme has welcomed 116 Fellows from 49 countries across the globe.
+So far, the AFSEE Programme has welcomed 101 Fellows from 43 countries across the globe.
 Our Fellows include activists, policymakers, researchers, practitioners, educators, civil society professionals, journalists, artists, and grassroots organisers.
-They are working in all fields of social and economic equity including, women’s and LGBTQ+ rights; economic and social justice; labour rights; community building; public policy; racial justice; human rights; refugee and migrant rights; the care economy; sustainability and climate justice; disability rights; access to education; tax justice, land and housing rights; and peacebuilding.
+They are working for change in areas such as women’s and LGBTQ+ rights, economic and social justice, labour rights, community building, public policy, racial justice, human rights, minority and migrant rights, the care economy, sustainability and climate justice, disability rights, access to education, tax justice, land and housing rights, and peacebuilding.